Adding images to your website can help it come to life. To add images to your site, use the

 img tag where to find the image you want to include on your page.

-<a> in your code.
-The most important thing to do is to tell the browser what image to show using helpful attributes.
-That's what the
+href attribute.
+The most important thing to do is to tell the browser what image to show using the

 src attribute for an